takakd/translation-api/deployments/gcp/README.md

 # Deployment to GKE

-This document describes how to deploy to GKE.
+This document describes how to deploy to GCP GKE.

 ## Requirement